 Hytuss Side Effects

-Note: This page contains information about the side effects of guaifenesin.
-Some of the dosage forms included on this document may not apply to the brand name Hytuss.
+Note: This document contains side effect information about guaifenesin.
+Some of the dosage forms listed on this page may not apply to the brand name Hytuss.

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by guaifenesin (the active ingredient contained in Hytuss).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, guaifenesin (the active ingredient contained in Hytuss) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 For Healthcare Professionals

 Applies to guaifenesin: compounding powder, oral capsule, oral capsule extended release, oral granule, oral liquid, oral solution, oral tablet, oral tablet extended release

 Guaifenesin (the active ingredient contained in Hytuss) has been generally well tolerated.[Ref]